 Whether you are choosing an online degree or on-campus study, the undergraduate history program at National University offers students nuanced perspectives on life in the modern world by focusing on how historical structures shape identity and politics among the world’s different cultures.
 Read on to discover why history is especially relevant to us, what sorts of career prospects the field has to offer, and what undergraduate history students can expect to learn as they work toward their degrees.

 Why Study History for Your Bachelor’s Degree?

 A bachelor’s degree in history opens many doors for those who are curious about the past, want to learn better research skills, and learn critical thinking skills that can be applied to many professions.
-Dr. Campbell quotes L.P.
-Hartley, who wrote, “The past is a foreign country: they do things differently there.”
-Gaining an understanding of how people operated socially in the past is a fascinating adventure that sheds much light on our present time.
+According to Dr. Duncan Campbell, an associate Professor of History and the Academic Academic Program Director of the Bachelor of Arts in History at National University, “History is not just a collection of names and dates — it’s an understanding of what happened in the past, and it reflects very much what we do in the present.”

 What Can You Do With a Bachelor’s Degree in History?